armindarvish/armindarvish-website/content/en/post/Emacs_Workflow_Dynamically_Adding_files_to_org-agenda-Files/index.md

 -   make a custom function to update `org-agenda-files` if the current org-mode file contains a `TODO` item:

-If the current buffer contains a `TODO` item, I use seq-difference to find out if the files is already in org-agenda-files. if it does not contain `TODO` item, I make sure to remove it from `org-agenda-files`.
+If the current buffer contains a `TODO` item, I use seq-difference to find out if the files are already in org-agenda-files.
+If it does not contain `TODO` item, I make sure to remove it from `org-agenda-files`.
 This is important because when I'm done with a `TODO` item and remove it from the file, I would want the file to be removed from `org-agenda-files`.

 ```emacs-lisp
 (defun ad/org-agenda-update-files (&rest ARG)